grrchrr/VisuStatR/README.md

 ## Install VisuStatR

 VisuStatR was developed as an R-package under version 4.0.4 and requires the previous installation of R  (https://cran.r-project.org).
 It depends on the R packages *tidyverse, ggplot2, plotly, Rmisc, cowplot, doSNOW, facetscales, foreach, ggecho, grid, gridExtra, magick, parallel, shiny, shinydashboard* and *rlang*.
 Some of the packages are not available on CRAN and need to be installed via *devtools* before the installation of VisuStatR.
-This includes *foreach* and *ggecho*.
+This includes *focetscales* and *ggecho*.

 ```{r}